zeruhur/gist/GIST!.v.2.0.md

 If the parrying opponent throws higher than the attacker, this does not apply as damage.

-When HPs drops below zero, the character is severely wounded and unable to combat further.
+When HPs drops to zero, the character is severely wounded and unable to combat further.
 If a character blows on a severely wounded opponent, the latter may be dead or definitely out of combat.
 The winner chooses the opponent's final fate.

 ## Healing

 After every combat, if HPs are higher than zero, they are immediately restored.
 If HPs are equal to zero, the character needs immediately medical treatment.

-If the treatment is not feasible, the character make a Body Check against 1+.
+If the treatment is not feasible, the character make a Body Check against 8+.
 On success, HPs are restored by half the total.
 On failure the character must retire from action.

 # Advancement